-Check out our winter 2018-19 buyer's guide to the 12 best dual extruder 3D printers on the market.
+Check out our spring 2019 buyer's guide to the 12 best dual extruder 3D printers on the market.
 Plus the most important dual extrusion upgrades.

 The dual extruder 3D printer is a magical beast.
 Allowing you to combine colors and materials with abandon, creating high-quality prints with insane overhangs and dazzling aesthetics, these specialist machines of the desktop 3D printing market are versatile, excellent and worth your attention.

 Here we shine a spotlight on the best out there.
 If you want (or need) to print better than mono-material, these dual extruder 3D printers are the ones to do it.

 If you happen to balk at the idea of purchasing a dedicated machine, already in possession of a perfectly fine 3D printer, then there are dual extrusion upgrades — just use the jump link below.

 |3D Printer||Build Volume (mm)||Prints via||Print Heads||Market Price||Check Price|

 |Flashforge Creator Pro||227 x 148 x 150||Dual nozzle||1||$899|

 |BCN3D Sigma R19||210 x 297 x 210||IDEX||2||$2,995|

 |Zortrax Inventure||135 x 135 x 130||Dual nozzle||1||$2,490|

 |Makergear M3-ID Rev. 1||180 x 254 x 203||IDEX||2||$3,299|